 Please refer to the "**Important information about applying online**" section on the "APPLY ONLINE" tab, before completing an application.

 Pueblo Community College, located in Pueblo, Colorado, is a public, non-denominational, coeducational, two-year institution that was founded in 1933 and is currently operating on the semester system.
-It is accredited by the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602, (212) 263-0456.
+It is accredited by The Higher Learning Commission, 230 South LaSalle St., Suite 7-500, Chicago, IL 60604; website; phone: 800.621.7440.

 Pueblo Community College is governed by the State Board for Community Colleges and Occupational Education, which comprises thirteen state system community colleges.
 The Colorado Commission on Higher Education (CCHE) is the central policy and coordinating board for all public institutions of higher education and establishes policy on legislative, academic, and fiscal matters.